All Episodes

 Oh, yeah.

-I remember 2017 where this guy said on national television, you know, Donald Trump's he's criticizing the intelligence community.
+I remember 2017 where this guy said on national television, you know, Donald Trump's, he's criticizing the intelligence community.

 They could get you six waves from Sunday, and he should know that.

-Sounds like a threat for me.
+Sounds like a threat for me to me.

-To me, and sure enough, that kind of happened, right?
+And sure enough, that kind of happened, right?

-So, yeah, I mean, this will now go away because without Schumer really having to answer for it, he does a little speech on the on the Senate floor, and he doesn't even apologize for it.
+So, yeah, I mean, this will now go away because without Schumer really having to answer for it, he does a little speech on the Senate floor, and he doesn't even apologize for it.

 He doubles down, I guess, more or less.

-Uh that's just the way things work, and we shouldn't be surprised by it anymore.
+That's just the way things work, and we shouldn't be surprised by it anymore.

 Yeah, I guess we shouldn't.